-This structure must have :
+This structure must have:

-- a) A single external vertical cross-section at the plane D-D. The area of the part of this section that lies less than 100mm from Y=0 must exceed 9000mm2. - b) A single external vertical cross-section whose area exceeds 20000mm2 at the plane E-E.
+- a) A single external vertical cross-section at the plane D-D. The area of the part of this section that lies less than 100mm from Y=0 must exceed 9000mm2.
+No part of this cross-section may lie more than 200mm above the reference plane. - b) A single external vertical cross-section whose area exceeds 20000mm2 at the plane E-E.

 Each external X-plane cross-section between E-E and XA=0must be a single section with an area which exceeds a value given by a linear taper from 20000mm2 to 105000mm2 respectively.
 The only exception that may be made is for its attachment to the survival cell.
 The first 150 mm behind its forwardmost point must be exchangeable and/or repairable without exchanging the complete impact-absorbing structure.